Skip to main content

 Open-source autonomous coding agent from Princeton and Stanford researchers that resolves GitHub issues, detects cybersecurity vulnerabilities, and implements code changes using GPT-4o, Claude, or local LLMs — achieving state-of-the-art performance on SWE-bench benchmarks.

-SWE-agent is an open-source autonomous software engineering agent developed by researchers at Princeton University and Stanford University.
+SWE-agent is a free, open-source autonomous coding agent in the AI developer tools category, developed by researchers at Princeton University and Stanford University, requiring no license fees — users pay only for the LLM API costs of their chosen provider or run it entirely free with self-hosted models.
 First published at NeurIPS 2024, it has quickly become the leading open-source solution for AI-driven code modification, bug fixing, and vulnerability detection across real-world GitHub repositories.

 Key Features